Do You Have To Pay Back Leverage?

 Do you have to pay back leverage in forex?

-If you are trading forex on leverage, it involves borrowing money from your broker just the same way as in any other market.
+If you are trading forex with leverage, it involves borrowing money from your broker just the same way as in any other market.
 The total amount of borrowed money you add to your position always has to be paid back to your brokerage.

-But remember, only the amount of credit has to be paid back to the broker, not your margin capital.
+Only the borrowed amount is repaid to the broker, not the margin capital.

-This means that you are borrowing $59,400 and your total position value is $60.000.
+This means that the trader is borrowing $59,400 and the total position value is $60,000.

 In forex, the same rules apply for both short and long trades.

-When you trade crypto with margin through a crypto exchange you will have to pay back the amount of capital borrowed to open the position.
+When you trade crypto with margin through a crypto exchange, you will have to pay back the amount of capital borrowed to open the position.

 The same rules apply to crypto trading as to any other market.